contractdesign/reading/apue.md

 **operating system**

--   (strict) software that controls the hardware resources of a computer and provides an environment under which programs can run
+-   (strict def.) software that controls the hardware resources of a computer and provides an environment under which programs can run
--   (broad) all software that makes a computer useful, including system utilities, applications, shells, libraries
+-   (broad def.) all software that makes a computer useful, including system utilities, applications, shells, libraries

 **kernel**: small core of the environment

 **system calls**: programmatic interface to the kernel.
-Applications access system calls via either the shell or through library routines.
+Applications access system calls via either the shell or through library routines, such as those defined in libc.
+The system calls are listed in the man
-The system calls are listed in the man pages:
+pages:

     $ man syscalls

-The standard C library is described in `man libc`.  glibc is the most commonly used standard C library in Linux.
+The standard C library is described in `man libc`.
+GNU's glibc is the most commonly used standard C library in Linux.

 Note: `man` pages are organized into 8 sections, corresponding to the type of the command or term.
 Examples of sections include (1) executable